npm package discovery and stats viewer.

 Runtime engine for the Sharpee IF Platform.
 This package provides the core game loop, command execution, and turn management.

-Architecture Update (Phase 3.5): The CommandExecutor has been refactored from a 723-line god object to a 177-line thin orchestrator.
-Actions now own their complete event lifecycle through the three-phase pattern (validate/execute/report).
+Architecture note: The CommandExecutor is a thin orchestrator.
+Actions own their complete event lifecycle through the four-phase pattern (validate/execute/report/blocked, ADR-051).

 Overview